archlinux/aur/README.md

 # clashup

-An updator for clash on Archlinux
+An updator for clash on Archlinux with yacd

 ## Install
-`$ git clone https://github.com/felinae98/clashup.git && cd clashup && makepkg -si`
+`$ git clone https://github.com/chiro2001/clashup-yacd.git && cd clashup && makepkg -si`

 or use aur

-`yay -Sy clashup`
+`yay -Sy clashup-yacd`

 and just